 The immediate impact of a DUI is what you feel in the here and now.
 Feeling the officer put the handcuffs on you is the first time you realize that you’re actually being arrested.
 Then, when you get booked, it becomes real.
 You’re going to spend the night in jail and you have to tell your family what’s going on.
 It doesn’t matter how old you are.
 Admitting that you’ve been arrested for DUI is embarrassing.

-Your Athens DUI lawyer can’t change any of this.
+Your DUI lawyer in Athens, Georgia can’t change any of this.
 All they can do is help you handle the criminal aspect of your arrest.
 They will prepare the best defense possible.
 They’ll also be by your side throughout the entire process.

 What Actually Happens When You Get Arrested for DUI in Georgia?